-Chief or his/her designee.
-Section 8.10.
-Grievance Hearings.
-Employees who have filed a grievance will be authorized to attend hearings at all four (4) steps with pay if the hearing is scheduled during the employee's normal working hours.
-The appropriate Union President or Shop Steward may attend with pay if the hearing is during their normal working hours and either the President or Shop Steward is representing the grievant.
-The Union must submit a list of employees to attend the hearing as direct witnesses.
-This list must be submitted simultaneously with the notice of appeal to the County Manager's Office to allow for proper departmental notification of the employee's absence.
-The County Manager or his designee will review the list and authorize absence from work for the employees that the Manager determines should attend.
-Employees who wish to attend as observers may request leave in accordance with County procedures.
-Section 8.11.
+Chief or their designee.

+Section 8.9.
 Bereavement Leave.
 An employee who has a death in his/her immediate family will be granted a bereavement leave up to forty (40) consecutive, normally scheduled work-hours for forty (40) hour work week employees or forty-eight (48) consecutive, normally scheduled work-hours for fifty-six (56) hour work week employees.
-Requests for non-consecutive Bereavement Leave shall be sent to the Deputy Chief or his/her designee for review.
+Requests for non-consecutive Bereavement Leave shall be sent to the Deputy Chief or their designee for review.
+Bereavement

-Bereavement leave will not be charged to accrued vacation or sick leave.
-Immediate family is described as father, mother, step-parents, spouse, children, step-children, current father-in-law, current mother-in-law, brother, sister, current brother-in-law and sister-in-law, current son-inlaw and daughter-in-law, grandparents, step-grandparents, current grandparents-in-law, grandchildren, legal guardian, and certified domestic partner.
-Documentation may be required as a condition for approval of bereavement leave.
-The Administrating Official may approve a longer period of bereavement leave.
+1 leave will not be charged to accrued annual or sick leave.
+Immediate family is described as 2 father, mother, step-parents, spouse, children, step-children, current father-in-law, current 3 mother-in-law, brother, sister, current brother-in-law and sister-in-law, current son-in-law and 4 daughter-in-law, grandparents, step-grandparents, current grandparents-in-law, grandchildren, 5 legal guardian, and certified domestic partner.
+Documentation may be required as a condition 6 for approval of bereavement leave.
+The Administrating Official may approve a longer period of 7 bereavement leave.
+8 Section 8.12.

-Section 8.12.
 Attendance Award.
-Full-time, permanent employees hired prior to June 1 of the calendar year, whose sick leave, FMLA Sick Leave, and/or leave without pay hours for that

-1 calendar year do not exceed sixteen (16) hours for those employees working an eight (8) hour 2 shift, or forty-eight (48) hours for employees working a fifty-six (56) hour shift, shall be credited 3 with a one-half (1/2) shift of Attendance Award for outstanding attendance.
-In the event an 4 employee does not utilize any sick leave, FMLA Sick Leave, or leave without pay, (s)he shall be 5 credited with Attendance Award equal to one (1) of the employee's regular shifts.
-Attendance 6 Award shall be taken at a time mutually convenient to the employee and the department, shall 7 require prior supervisory approval, and shall be used within three-hundred sixty-five (365) days 8 from the Annual Awards Ceremony date.
-9 An employee who does not use any sick leave, FMLA Sick Leave, or leave without pay for 10 the three -hundred sixty-five (365) days of the preceding calendar year shall be granted one (1) 11 opportunity to skip a mandated assignment, to be utilized at the employee's time of choosing.
-12 The employee has three-hundred sixty-five (365) days from the Annual Awards Ceremony date 13 to use the granted one (1) opportunity to skip a mandated assignment.
-This opportunity will cover 14 any and all potential mandates in a twenty four (24) hour period.
-The employee will be credited 15 as having been mandated on the mandatory roster.
+Full-time, permanent employees hired prior to June 1 of 9 the calendar year, whose sick leave, FMLA Sick Leave, and/or leave without pay hours for that 10 calendar year do not exceed sixteen (16) hours for those employees working an eight (8) hour 11 shift, or forty-eight (48) hours for employees working a fifty-six (56) hour shift, shall be credited 12 with a one-half (1/2) shift of Attendance Award for outstanding attendance.
+In the event an 13 employee does not utilize any sick leave, FMLA Sick Leave, or leave without pay, (s)he shall be 14 credited with Attendance Award equal to one (1) of the employee's regular shifts.
+Attendance 15 Award shall be taken at a time mutually convenient to the employee and the department, shall 16 require prior supervisory approval, and shall be used within three-hundred sixty-five (365) days 17 from the Annual Awards Ceremony date.
+18 An employee who does not use any sick leave, FMLA Sick Leave, or leave without pay for 19 the three -hundred sixty-five (365) days of the preceding calendar year shall be granted one (1) 20 opportunity to skip a mandated assignment, to be utilized at the employee's time of choosing.
+21 The employee has three-hundred sixty-five (365) days from the Annual Awards Ceremony date 22 to use the granted one (1) opportunity to skip a mandated assignment.
+This opportunity will cover 23 any and all potential mandates in a twenty four (24) hour period.
+The employee will be credited 24 as having been mandated on the mandatory roster.